-Zhaodan Huang, Professor of Finance and Director of Research, faculty advisor to the Utica College Investment Club, received his Ph.D. in Economics from West Virginia University.
+Zhaodan Huang, Harold T. Clark, Jr., Endowed Professor of Finance, faculty advisor to the Utica College Investment Club, received his Ph.D. in Economics from West Virginia University.
 He also earned the CFA designation in 2012.
 He finished his undergraduate education from Renmin University of China in 1997, and received his MA in economics from the University of Saskatchewan in 2000.
 His research interests are in the areas of investments, asset pricing, and emerging financial markets.

-Dr. Huang has been published in the Journal of Banking & Finance, Journal of Financial Research, Quarterly Review of Economics & Finance, Journal of Economics & Business, and Global Economy Journal.
-He also served as referee for numerous academic journals, including Journal of Financial Research and Journal of Banking and Finance.
+Dr. Huang has published in the Journal of Banking & Finance, Journal of Financial Research, Quarterly Review of Economics & Finance, Journal of Economics & Business, and Global Economy Journal.
+He also served as referee for numerous academic journals, including Journal of Corporate Finance, Review of Financial Economics, Journal of Financial Research and Journal of Banking and Finance.
 His teaching interests include Corporate Finance, Financial Markets and Institutions, and Investments.

 M.A.
 University of Saskatchewan